KaiBi/ephemeral-livestream/README.md

 # Setup

-(This is work in progress.
-You currently have to edit the credentials.json file manually.)

 Run `setup.cmd`.
 This will ask a number of questions and create files in the `.secret` subfolder.
 These files contain secret keys and values and should not be shared.
 To run the script on a machine without docker, copy this subfolder to the target.

 # Usage